Billy Elliot the Musical: Original Australian tour

-10th Anniversary Australian tour (2019)
+10th anniversary Australian tour (2019)

 On 10 April 2017 it was announced that Billy Elliot would open at Sydney's Lyric Theatre in October 2019.
 The production transferred to Adelaide, followed by Melbourne where it was scheduled to close in April 2020.
 The adult cast featured Kelley Abbey as Mrs. Wilkinson, Justin Smith as Billy's dad, Vivien Davis as Grandma and Drew Livingston as Troy.
 Mid-way through the run, Abbey withdrew from the show and was replaced by her understudy Lisa Sontag as Mrs. Wilkinson.
 On 28 November, Elton John watched the show from a private box and surprised the cast and audience by participating in the final bows.
 The show closed just over a month early in Melbourne, on 16 March 2020, due to audience restrictions due to the COVID-19 pandemic.

 Original Broadway production

 The Broadway production opened at the Imperial Theatre on 1 October 2008 in previews, and officially on 13 November 2008.
 The London production's creative team directed and designed the Broadway production.
-The title role was rotated among three young actors, David Álvarez, Kiril Kulish, Trent Kowalik, the last of whom had previously played the role in London.
+The title role was rotated among three young actors, David Alvarez, Kiril Kulish, Trent Kowalik, the last of whom had previously played the role in London.
 The supporting cast included Haydn Gwynne, reprising her role of Mrs. Wilkinson from the London production, and Gregory Jbara as Billy's father.

 The production received rave reviews: Time called it a "triumph"; critic Liz Smith termed it "breathtakingly brilliant" and "absolutely, unequivocally awesome"; the Daily News said it was "so exhilarating that at times you feel like leaping"; the New York Post said it was "almost like being in love" and termed it "amusing, perfect and passionate" and "the best show you will ever see"; and the Los Angeles Times called it a "global theatrical phenomenon".
 It has also been very financially successful, with $20 million taken in advance ticket sales.
-In 2009, the production received fifteen Tony Award nominations, tying with The Producers for the most nominations ever received by a Broadway show, and winning ten.
-The original three boys in the lead role jointly won a Tony Award for Best Actor in a Leading Role in a Musical.
+In 2009, the production received fifteen Tony Award nominations, tying with The Producers for the most nominations ever received by a Broadway show, and winning ten at the 63rd Tony Awards, including Best Musical.
+The original three boys in the lead role, Alvarez, Kulish and Kowalik, jointly won a Tony Award for Best Actor in a Leading Role in a Musical.
 The production sold strongly and recouped its original investment of $18 million in 14 months.
 The Broadway production closed on 8 January 2012 following 40 previews and 1,312 regular performances.